graphitemaster/neothyne/README.md

 ## Organization
 The source code is organized into namespaces and a file name convention.
-Anything prefixed with `u_` belongs to the *utility* namespace, which is also named `u` for example.
+For example, anything prefixed with `u_` belongs to the *utility* namespace, which is also named `u`.
 The following namespaces and file prefixes exist:

 | Prefix | Namespace | Description |
 |--------|-----------|-------------|